jsooriah/jsooriah/README.md

   I am now focused on building human and customer centric products and teams, while building and consolidating my ai engineering capabilities.
 </p>
 <p align="left">
   In my spare time I vibe code a personal project called BlogOS.
-BlogOS enables me to manage all articles that I want to write on my blog - I vibe coded an AI Assistant that helps me in this endeavour !:)
+BlogOS enables me to manage all articles that I want to write on my blog.
-  Moving forward I am adding a memory layer to my agent !
 </p>

 ---